Wild Yam, mother of the pill,

 Changed us more than most herbs will. ~Jim Duke

-Helen Lowe Metzman, Director Helen has been employed in Jim Duke’s Green Farmacy Garden since 2006 and the director for the past six years.
+Helen has tended to and educated others about the medicinal plants of Jim Duke’s Green Farmacy Garden since 2006.
 In addition to her time spent in the garden, Helen works part time for the Howard County Maryland Department of Recreation and Parks in the Natural Resources Division as a Natural Resource Specialist and an Environmental Educator.
-The study of natural history, plants, and art has been her lifelong passion, and she is able to integrate these passions in her work in the garden and for Howard County.
+The study of natural history, botany, and art has been her lifelong passion, and she is able to integrate these passions in her work in the garden and for Howard County.
 Helen is a graduate of the University of Vermont and the Tai Sophia Institute’s Master of Science Program in Herbal Medicine.

-Vegetable Garden Curator
+Jared Gulliford, Garden Curator